Enrisox/DevOps-CI-CD-Lab-Jenkins-Terraform-Ansible/docs/step2_Ansible_provisioning.md

 - **Variables**: I can define specific settings for a single host or an entire group (e.g., the SSH port or the user to be used).

 ## Most common formats
-1)**INI Format**  is the simplest to read and write, ideal for labs and quick configurations.
+**INI Format**  is the simplest to read and write, ideal for labs and quick configurations.

 ```bash
 [jenkins]